smarthomej/addons/bundles/org.smarthomej.binding.viessmann/README.md

 ## Discovery

-_It discover all devices wich are connected through your account._
+Discovery is supported for all devices connected in your account.

 ## Binding Configuration